 The Parents’ Choice Foundation, the nation’s oldest nonprofit guide to children’s media, is another source of information for parents seeking guidance.

 “Kids are tired of being told what they can’t do and what they can’t see.
-They want to know what they can do and see,” says Claire Green, Parents’ Choice president.
-Parents’ Choice conducts an annual awards program and reviews books, toys, music, television, software, video games, Web sites and magazines.
+They want to know what they can do and see,” says Claire Green, president of the foundation.
+Parents’ Choice conducts an annual awards program and reviews books, toys, music, television, software, video games, websites, and magazines.
 “Parents have tough jobs,” Green says.
 “They must be cheerleaders and goalkeepers, fence builders, and fence menders.
 Parents must do their best to keep their children safe, keep them well, open their minds — and remember to shut the back door.”

 Guidelines for managing your child’s media consumption

-3. Set family rules and stick to them.
 “It’s just like anything else in parenting,” says Katz.
 “You’ve got to set guidelines.”
-You could say, for example, that watching TV is OK from 7 to 9 p.m. or after the homework is done or only on Monday, Wednesday and Friday.
+You could say, for example, that watching TV is OK from 7 to 9 p.m. or after the homework is done or only on Monday, Wednesday, and Friday.
 Consistency through the years is also important.
 Katz adds: “If you are a permissive parent for the first six years, it makes it harder to switch that off later on.”

-4. Limit screen time.
-“While most experts recommend no more than one to two hours of screen time (TV, DVDs, computers and video games) per day, most kids are in front of a screen 45 hours per week,” says Katz.
+“While most experts recommend no more than one to two hours of screen time (TV, computers, social media, and video games) per day, most kids are in front of a screen 45 hours per week,” says Katz.
 It’s important to consider that it’s not just TV but all forms of media that need to be considered when setting guidelines.
 “Kids need to have time to go outside and play, and pull from other experiences besides the media,” notes Green.

-5. Use technology to control the media.
-TiVo, DVDs and videotapes of programs are easier to control and a better bet than watching whatever is on.
+Netflix, Hulu, and DVRs make it easier to control what is on and when.
 Green says that these are all great tools because a parent can hit the pause button, talk to their kids and discuss certain scenes or behaviors as they are happening.

-7. Keep media out of kids’ bedrooms.
 It’s much easier to exercise control when your child is within view.
 So that means keeping video games, the TV and the computer in a common area where you can keep an eye on things.
+Related: Is there a TV in your child’s bedroom?

-8. Check what the experts have to say.
-Common Sense Media has more than 8,000 reviews of a range of media: movies, TV programs, music, videos, Web sites, books and magazines.
-The organization is continually adding to the site, with a major “upload” of new reviews once a week and a free weekly email newsletter.
-Common Sense Media reviewers are looking at media from a child development perspective.
+Common Sense Media has thousands of reviews of movies, TV shows, websites, books, and apps.
+The organization is continually adding to the site with new reviews each week.
+Common Sense Media reviewers look at media from a child development perspective.
 “We don’t only review media that is considered ‘squeaky clean,'” says Katz.
 Reviewers consider a range of media and take into account what is particularly popular with kids.

-To help parents make informed choices, Parents’ Choice gives annual awards for books, toys, music and storytelling, magazines, software, video games, television and websites.
-You can read reviews of award-winning products on the Parents’ Choice site, and you can look for the Parents’ Choice seal on products when you shop.
-The organization also has a free email newsletter you can sign up for.
+To help parents make informed choices, Parents’ Choice gives annual awards for books, toys, music and storytelling, magazines, video games, television, and websites.
+You can read reviews of award-winning products on the Parents’ Choice Awards site.

 “We consider Parents’ Choice a watchdog with a sense of humor,” says Green.
 “We have to recognize that kids need to have fun.
 They are overstressed and overscheduled.”
 Quality media can provide an avenue for that fun.

-9. Steer your kids toward forms of media that actively engage them.
-Green recommends storytelling tapes.
+Green recommends audio storytelling.
 “There’s an art to storytelling.
 A good storyteller can pull a child into the story while letting him use his imagination because not every picture is drawn for him,” she notes.
 The act of listening to a story builds listening skills and trains a child to concentrate and give his undivided attention.
 Green notes that so many children are growing up multitasking among different media that they lose the ability to focus on one task at a time.